 The Board was regularly updated on the development of the major projects and it noted updates on the company's risk management report.
 The Senior Leadership Team (SLT) regularly informed the Board about the group's activities and financial situation.
-The Board noted updates on: (i) the execution of the Strategic Plan; (ii) the 2021 Business Objectives; (iii) the impact of COVID-19 on the Company's business as well as its staff; and (iv) the Company's continued corporate simplification program which resulted in an important further reduction of the number of entities of the group in 2021.
+The Board noted updates on: (i) the execution of the Strategic Plan; (ii) the 2022 Business Objectives; (iii) the impact of COVID-19 on the Company's business as well as its staff; and (iv) the Company's continued corporate simplification program which resulted in an important further reduction of the corporate footprint in 2022.

 At each meeting, directors receive a report on ongoing matters and the Chairpersons of the committees set up by the Board present a report on the latest developments discussed in these respective committees.
-In addition, a business report is distributed to the members of the Board on a monthly basis.
+In addition, a business report is distributed to the members of the Board on a regular basis.